 We co-created our strategy with people living with diabetes, scientists and healthcare professionals, to make sure it focuses on what matters most to them.

 We fund research in three ways:

-- We award money to support new ideas proposed by UK researchers.
+- We award money to support the best research projects proposed by UK researchers.

-- We fund personal awards to help talented scientists and healthcare professionals become the diabetes research leaders of the future.
+- We fund awards to help talented scientists and healthcare professionals develop their research skills and become the diabetes research leaders of the future.

-- We make targeted investments to support research in specific areas where there are important gaps or opportunities.
+- We make targeted investments to support research in underfunded areas where there are important gaps or opportunities.

-In each case, our rigorous approach ensures that the research we fund is of the highest scientific quality and has the greatest potential to benefit people living with or at risk of diabetes.
+In each case, our rigorous approach ensures that the research we fund is of the highest scientific quality and has the greatest potential to improve the lives of people living with or at risk of diabetes.